bundlewrap/bundlewrap/doc/cli.rst

 	$ bw nodes --hostnames | xargs -n 1 ping -c 1

-With these commands you can quickly get a list of all nodes and groups in your :term:`repository`.
+With these commands you can quickly get a list of all nodes and groups in your :term:`repository <repo>`.
 The example above uses :option:`--hostnames` to get a list of all DNS names for your nodes and send a ping to each one.

 |